 A note about Black Lapel’s suiting fabrics

-Thus far, Black Lapel has forgone name-brand Italian fabrics in favor of Italian-designed Australian wool, which is milled in China.
-The company tends to avoid geeking out on their website, so I asked co-founder Derek Tian to elaborate on the quality of their wools.
+Black Lapel has mostly forgone name-brand Italian fabrics in favor of Italian-designed Australian wool, which is milled in China.
+The company tends to avoid geeking out on their website, so I asked co-founder Derek Tian to elaborate on the quality of their wool.

 Customer service, alterations policy, and reorders

 Online or off, the measure of a tailor is its commitment to achieving the perfect fit.
 In Black Lapel’s case, the company stakes its reputation on being helpful and responsive, emphasizing that it is committed to doing what it takes to create happy customers.
 Its founders believe that the time and money that it takes to get the first suit right will pay dividends through future orders and positive word-of-mouth.